 Malta Company Formation & Incorporation

-The Malta Companies Act is modelled on its UK counterpart.
+The process of company formation and incorporation in Malta is set out by The Malta Companies Act which is modelled on its UK counterpart.
 Maltese business owners can therefore enjoy a simple, straightforward Malta company incorporation procedure.
 When a Malta business is formed, the company may be registered within a day of receiving all required Maltese company documentation, information and funds from the Registry of Companies in Malta.

 There are numerous financial and operational benefits associated with registering a business in Malta.
 If you’re a Maltese business director, or are considering the formation of a Malta registered company, read on to find out just what to expect from your swift and smooth business incorporation process: